 You don’t need to be a web designer or developer to create high-converting landing pages.
-In fact, there are many do-it-yourself landing page builders out there.
+In fact, there are many do-it-yourself builders, offering an easy user interface plus hundreds of landing page templates to choose from.
 You can plug these into your existing website and maintain the same user experience site-wide.

-Here are a few user-friendly landing page builders.
+Here are a few user-friendly platforms to design a landing page: